DeveloperAlly/filecoin-expanded-nft-starter/TASKS_TODO.md

 # Code Cleanup Tasks

 - change files to .jsx and add proptypes [done]
-- move all repeated code to own functions
 - add proptypes to all files [done]
-- add MUI and css-in-jsx helper
+- move consts to their own file [done]
+- move all wallet/user related info to one useState
+- move all repeated code to own functions OR probs use a context wrapper lib react-ethers
+- fix wallet connections and chain changes code
 - move styles to code components
-- fix wallet connections and chain changes code
-- move consts to their own file
 - move most code out of App.jsx
-- move all wallet/user related info to one useState

 # Code upgrade Tasks